Amitgithu/Catalog_Assignment/README.md

 - Ensure that your input JSON files (e.g., `input1.json`, `input2.json`, etc.) are located in the `catalog_drive` folder alongside your `Shimer_Key_Constant.js` script.
 - Make sure your JSON files are formatted correctly as per the required structure for the script to execute without errors.

-This simple guide should help you execute your code effectively!